• Facebook

 Luke was so adorable when he was trying to dig himself out of a hole!
 Things were looking good; maybe Maryann was a genius after all!

-While you wait for this story’s final installment, take a look at these fun pieces!
+If you enjoyed this, take a look at these fun pieces too!

 Sam Hendrian